Water saving products Water efficient washing machines

 If you move beyond averages, our washing machine tests reveals that water usage varies a lot between different machines.
 Looking at common 8kg-capacity machines as an example, the most water-efficient 8kg washing machine we’ve tested used just 5.5 litres per kilogram and the least-efficient used 14.1 litres.

 So if you use the standard 40oC washing program four times a week for a year, filling these 8kg machines to 80% capacity, the difference in water used amounts to 11,448 litres.
 Sounds like a great way to save on water use - until you realise the machine that uses 5.5 litres for every kilo is the Don't Buy machine we mentioned above the table that gives a disastrous rinse to clothes.

 The only way you can find out which washing machines offer the perfect balance between cleaning power and water consumption is through our testing.
 Make sure you look at our Best Buy washing machines to make sure you're buying a washing machine that's not going to leave you with buyer's remorse.

 Washing machine programs and water

 Different washing machine programs also use varying amounts of water.
 While the average 40oC cotton program uses approximately 11 litres per kilogram of washing, the equivalent 40oC synthetics program is less efficient - using over 15 litres per kilogram.

 But the maximum wash load for a synthetic wash is usually about half the amount you can clean on the cottons program.
 So per kilogram of washing you can launder in one go – cotton washes usually work out better, but only if you always fill the drum.

-Find our more about washing machine programs by going to our guide on useful washing machine programs and shopping tips.
+Find our more about washing machine programs by going to our guide on useful washing machine programs.

 Water-saving tips for washing machines